Yog9/Interactive-video-player/README.md

 Interactive Video Player is HTML 5 video player built from scratch using HTML5 Video API , CSS , Javascript along with some SVG for the video controls.

 ### Motivation
-The purpose of this project was to understand more about HTML5 Video API and Javascript interactivity.
+The purpose of this project was to get familiar with HTML5 Video API and Javascript interactivity.

 ### Getting Started
  Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.
  Click the transcript below the video to see how the media playback time changes or vice-versa.

 ### Thoughts
-At First I thought of doing this project with the help of media.js plugin which would cut down the project time to half but I thought of implementing without the use of any plugin.Styling the controls at different media breakpoints was  was surprisingly very challenging.
+At first, I thought of doing this project with the help of media.js plugin which would cut down the project time to half but I thought of implementing without the use of any plugin.
+Styling the controls at different media breakpoints was surprisingly very challenging.
-I commited of doing this project without a library to enhance my javascript skills.
+I pushed myself to do this project without a library/plugin to enhance my javascript skills.

 ### Built With
 * HTML5 Video API